PedestrianSean/FringeData/README.md

 CoreData is a pretty cool framework.
 I've had many uses for it and it's generally served my needs well.
 However, a while back I was working on a heavily-threaded application where the objects needed to be modified in a background processing thread as well as the UI thread.
-To do this in CoreData and not have it eventually throw an exception at you requires so much locking that your app will become unusably slow.
+To do this in CoreData and not have it eventually throw an exception required so much locking that my app became unusably slow.
 And thus FringeData was born.
 It was designed from the start to strike a balance between memory usage, speed, and thread-safety.
 You can safely read and write to a FringeDataObject from multiple threads and never have to worry about locking (it's handled for you).
 Also, since it uses JSON formatted files for its backing store